 Young school-aged children often haven’t yet developed the hygiene habits to prevent the spread of germs.
 But, Dr. Losee says it’s important to begin teaching proper handwashing for kids.
 He offers these three handwashing facts.

-- Use regular soap and warm water.
+- Use regular soap and water.
 The Centers for Disease Control and Prevention (CDC) says antibacterial soap is no more effective than regular soap and warm water.

 - Opt for paper towels.
 Paper towel are ideal from a germ standpoint because after drying your hands you can use the paper towel to open the bathroom door before throwing it away.
 Hand dryers are more environmentally friendly, but then you have to open the bathroom door after a previous bathroom user may or may not have washed his/her hands.
 Bringing your own towel isn’t a great option either, since you’d have to find a place to store it, and germs can build up on a moist cloth.